 >here's your macro evolution bro

-always bothers me when theists retards use this term. no animals is becoming a snake or a whale or a human after a single generation.
+always bothers me when theists morons use this term. no animals is becoming a snake or a whale or a human after a single generation.
 These changes take millions of years, open a phylogenetic tree once in awhile

 >theists be like